 Cold and flu season is here.
 I know, I hate it too.
 Those of us with children know those little germ factories bring home every bug and cootie they come across at school.
-By mid-February you feel like your house is a Petri dish of viruses and bacteria.
+Before long, you feel like your house is a Petri dish of viruses and bacteria.

 It’s that time of year.
 (Sniff, cough.)
 We’re all walking around armed with a pocket full of tissues and throat lozenges, if we’re not completely bed-ridden thanks to an especially bad cold.
 And if we feel lousy, just think about how bad it’s got to be for babies, who can’t talk to tell us what’s wrong and can’t watch bad reality TV to take their minds off their congested little chests and pink runny noses.

 You should contact your pediatrician if your baby has a fever of 101 or higher—and if it’s above 103 or the baby is younger than 6 weeks, you need to go to the emergency room ASAP.
 For those not-so-serious situations, though, there are many home remedies and over-the-counter options that will help baby start feeling good again.

 Recipes & Food

 - Marta on Gluten-Free Peanut Butter and Chocolate Muffins

 - marleen davis on Gluten-Free Peanut Butter and Chocolate Muffins

 - Katie @ Vitacost on New to Essential Oils?
 Here’s How to Get Started

 - Jeanne M. Carrigan on New to Essential Oils?
 Here’s How to Get Started

 - DIY Whipped Body Butter on Last-Minute Homemade Gift: Peppermint Sugar Scrub